perosa/COVID-19-FAQ-Chatbot/data/responses.md

 * faq/most_at_risk
   - Anyone can contract COVID-19, but to date, severe cases have mostly been limited to the elderly and those with existing chronic health conditions, such as heart disease, cancer, diabetes and respiratory disease.

+## poultry
+* faq/poultry
+  -There is no indication that farm animals can become infected with coronavirus (SARS-CoV-2) or that they can transmit the virus to humans

+## faq/children
+* faq/children
+  -  Children seem to be contributing little to the spread of COVID-19.
+They can play with others if they do not have any symptoms.
+Large groups should be avoided.

+## faq/medications
+* faq/medications
+  - There is (yet) no medication against the novel coronavirus.
+Paracetamol and ibuprofen do not help to cure the virus but can reduce symptoms of fever, sore throat and malaise.

+## faq/masks
+* faq/masks
+  - Face masks are recommend medical personnel only.
+Why?
+You should use special masks that close very well over your nose and mouth, use them precisely and change them regularly.
+This is almost impossible in daily use.

+## faq/incubation
+* faq/incubation
+  - It varies from 2 to 12 days: for safety reasons should be considered  14 days